 - Relationship issues.
 Feelings of distrust and fear of intimacy can follow sexually abused children into adulthood.
 These issues can affect their ability to maintain healthy relationships with family, friends and romantic partners.

 - Sexual function.
 Many childhood sexual abuse survivors are left with issues regarding sexual relationships.
 These issues can include high-risk promiscuous behavior, sexual difficulties and, in some women, pain during sexual intercourse.

 The impact of childhood sexual abuse can taint almost every aspect of an adult survivors life.
 Although counseling and therapy can help victims overcome these difficulties, the emotional scars can be with them for the rest of their life.Attorneys Who Appreciate The Impact Child Sexual Abuse

 Since an estimated 1 out of 3 women and 1 out of 5 men in the U.S. are survivors of child sexual abuse, these victims are sprinkled throughout society.
 Many find the therapy that helps them cope with their abusive pasts, while others struggle with emotional and psychological problems.
 It can be a life-long battle to overcome the abuse that was so tragically forced upon them as children.

-As attorneys who have had the honor of representing individuals who have been sexually traumatized in their youth, Rosenfeld Injury Lawyers is committed to holding responsible parties fully responsible for their acts or those of their under their control.
+As attorneys who have had the honor of representing individuals who have been sexually traumatized in their youth, Rosenfeld Injury Lawyers LLC is committed to holding responsible parties entirely responsible for their acts or those of their under their control.
 While many of this cases require litigation, our office will take every precaution to ensure that the process is as smooth as possible when it comes to the impact on the individual.
-Indeed you are never alone in these matters, we truly are your partner during the entire process.
+Indeed you are never alone in these matters; we truly are your partner during the entire process.
 Contact us today!